fntz/fntz.github.io/_posts/2017-06-29-akka-patterns-and-antipatterns.markdown

 future thread: 616, state=3  !!! oops
 ```

-As you can see, 2 different threads see the same `state = 3`, this is race condition.
+As you can see, 2 different threads see the same `state = 3`, there is race condition.

 ### Long initialization